Tim Wallace: Coaching career

 After a spell as Player/Coach of Milton Keynes Lightning, Wallace was hired in 2019 by Nottingham Panthers director of hockey Guillaume Doucet to be the club's new head coach - replacing Rich Chernomaz.
 Wallace was relieved of his duties in Nottingham in January 2022.

 In May 2022, Wallace replaced Lewis Clifford and returned for a second spell as Player/Coach with Milton Keynes Lightning, combining the role with his title of Director of Hockey Development.

-Wallace won the NIHL Cup as Player/Coach in the 2023/24 Season with Milton Keynes Lightning, beating Hull Seahawks 10-5 on aggregate over two legs.
+Wallace won the NIHL Cup as Player/Coach in the 2023/24 Season with Milton Keynes Lightning, beating Hull Seahawks 10–5 on aggregate over two legs.

+On February 19, 2026, Milton Keynes Lightning released a statement, stating Tim Wallace was stepping away from his head coach position.

+In May 2026, Wallace was named the new head coach and general manager of EIHL side Fife Flyers.